 Here are three of her picks for trails you can take without leaving the city – cross over a creek, stroll alongside the Yarra, or go coastal with beaches and sandstone cliffs by the bay.

-We’ve thrown in our top picks for food and coffee along the way, too.
+We’ve thrown in our top picks for takeaway food and coffee along the way, too.

 Merri Creek Trail

 The full Merri Creek Trail runs along a lovingly rehabilitated waterway for 21 kilometres.
 Start at Dights Falls on the Yarra River and head north along the well-marked trail alongside Merri Creek.
 The path crisscrosses the creek a few times before getting to Rushall Station.
 Turn right to cross the steel bridge just before the station entrance.
-Here the path diverges from the creek, so pay close attention to the signs.
+Here, the path diverges from the creek, so pay close attention to the signs.
 Cross back over to the western side of the creek at St Georges Road.
 It’s a bit more of a walk to get to Ceres Community Environment Park, a rough-and-tumble environmental park that wears its sustainable heart on its sleeve.
-Park yourself at the cafe and get a coffee [editor's note: Merri Cafe is temporarily closed due to coronavirus].
+Get a coffee [note: Merri Cafe is temporarily closed due to Covid-19 lockdown].
 Turn around and repeat your steps back to Abbotsford.

 In short: a one-way inner-city creekside walk that runs from Abbotsford to Brunswick.